How to repair a carpet with carpet patching

 Carpet damage can come from a variety of different sources.
 Certain areas get worn out from constant use.
 Someone spills something that stains, water damage appears after a leaking pipe is repaired, rips pop up after moving furniture, and accidents — such as a bleach spill — can cause noticeable damage to your carpet.
 Those with household pets find that pet damage can also be a common source of carpet havoc.

-Homeowners in these sitwwwions often want to know what they can do to repair these damaged areas.
+Homeowners in these situations often want to know what they can do to repair these damaged areas.
 If your problem is more than wear and tear, carpet stretching or carpet cleaning will not be enough.
 Fortunately, you can fix many of these problems with carpet patching.

 If you have not patched a carpet before, you should know it’s a potential DIY project for many homeowners, especially those who have experience with home improvement projects.
 We will walk you through patching carpets step by step to see what is involved in the process.